A run-down of Barcelona barrios (neighborhoods)

 Gracia

-This is everyone’s favorite barrio.
-It’s full of hipsters, chic expats, artists, minimalists and even okupas-the separatist squatters who sport nasty, dreadlocked mullets (girls included) and live off the government (and their wealthy parents).
-Originally a distinct city from Barcelona until the Eixample connected the two cities, this ancient town has all the charm of the center without the smell.
-While you won’t find many an ascensor (elevator) in any block of flats, the buildings rarely rise above three stories and many of them have been renovated or even made into lofts.
-It is relatively confusing for tourists to get to—the two metro stops are on the perimeters of the barrio— thus Gracia remains unjaded and very much a locals hub.
-It’s main street (calle Verdi) hosts a version original cinema for those who can’t tolerate movies dubbed into Spanish (like me!) and the surrounding streets are full of quirky boutiques, natural bakeries (hard to find in BCN), cool cafes in beautiful plazas, great bars and diverse and modern restaurants.
+This tends to be everyone’s favorite barrio.
+It’s full of hipsters, chic expats, artists, minimalists and even okupantes-the separatist squatters who sport dreadlocked mullets (girls included) and live off the government (or their parents).
+Originally a totally separate city from Barcelona until the Eixample connected the two cities, this ancient town has all the charm of the center without the smell.
+While you won’t find many ascensors (elevators/lifts) in any apartment block (there just isn’t space), the buildings rarely rise above three stories and many of them have been renovated or even made into lofts.
+It is relatively confusing for tourists to get to—the two metro stops are on the very outskirts of the barrio—but this helps Gracia remain unjaded and very much a locals haunt.
+Its main pedestrian street hosts a version original (original language version) cinema for those who can’t tolerate movies dubbed into Spanish (like me!) and the surrounding streets are full of quirky boutiques, ecological bakeries, cool cafes in beautiful plazas, wine bars and modern restaurants.
 The one and only drawback is its distance to the beaches, but the place is so charming you won’t care.
-And Barcelona is so small anyway, you can ride bicing to the beach from there (it’s all downhill).
+And Barcelona is so small anyway, you can ride Bicing to the beach from there (it’s all downhill).
 This is the second place you will live, and when you move on to your third, you will think back on your year in Gracia with fondness.

 Poble Sec

 Butting up against Montjuic, and actually partially up the mountain, is the barrio of Poble Sec, Raval’s next door neighbor.
-This is a well connected area via metro and roads you can actually drive on, right in the Montjuic area which is great for jogging, museum visiting, events and all kinds of outdoor things.
-The one drawback is the complete lack of a decent restaurant.
-The rest of the city is teaming with amazing food, but Poble Sec has none of it.
-Otherwise, the barrio rocks with its green areas and quieter neighborhood than most city center barrios.
-It’s also a very “Spanish” barrio, in that there is plenty of chatting with the lady at the bakery, the man who runs the liquor store, the tellers at the market.
+This is a well connected area via metro and roads that you can actually drive on, right in the Montjuic area which is great for jogging, museum visiting, events and all kinds of outdoor things.
+I love climbing up it with my mountain bike and then riding around the trails at the top.
+In recent years, this barrio is the new hot spot and now offers plenty of worthwhile restaurants and bars of all types.
+Just have a look at Yelp and make a decision.
+Poble Sec has plenty of green areas and is a quieter neighborhood than most city center barrios.
+It’s also a very “Spanish” barrio, in that there is plenty of chatting with the lady at the bakery, the man who runs the liquor store and the sellers at the market.

 Sants